aizensoosuke/fledger-experiments/README.md

 control_path_dir = /tmp/ansible/cp
 ```

-### Activate the nodes and attach the XDC

-Use the model.py to create the reservation and the activation (materialization).
-Attach your XDC to the materialization.

-### Deploy and run
+Run the command `setup-xdc.sh` at the root of the repo to finish setting up the XDC.

-- Go to the root of the project on your local machine.
+Check the top of the file "run.sh" and verify your username and project name.

-- Activate devbox with `devbox shell`.
-- Run `make deploy_experiments_binaries` to
+### Deploy binaries

+This repository only contains the experiments, not the binaries.
-compile and upload the binaries to the XDC.
+To compile those and upload them to the XDC, go to the code repository and run `devbox shell && make deploy` on that repo.

+### Run the experiment

+Run `./run.sh exp01-onechat2` to run the experiment `exp01-onechat2`.

+This will **automatically**:

+- Find which network this runs on
+- Compile, push, realize, materialize the corresponding model
+- Attach the materialization to your XDC
-- Run `make deploy_experiments` to upload the experiment files as well.
+- Upload the experiment files to the XDC with rsync
-- SSH into your XDC.
+- SSH into the XDC and run the experiment using ansible
+- Download the metrics generated by all the nodes in `latest.metrics``

+## Create hosts file for a new experiment

+When creating a new experiment, there is a simple (but imperfect) command to generate the hosts file.
+It's `mrg nodes generate inventory expX.fledger.abehsser > hosts`

+- abehsser is the project name
+- fledger the experiment name
-- Go to the experiment's folder.
+- expX the reservation name).

-- Run `ansible-playbook -i hosts playbook.yaml`
+You'll need to modify it to:

+1. Group the nodes together in a \[nodes\] group.
+2. Put the central server  in a \[central\] group.
+3. Remove the router.